New

 Scenario:

-I’m having trouble with established child nodes disconnecting from my Linksys mesh WiFi system.
+I’m having trouble with established child nodes disconnecting from my WiFi.

 Solution:

-If established child nodes in your mesh WiFi become disconnected, consider what has changed in your home or within your mesh WiFi.
-Have you moved your modem, parent node or any other child nodes?
-Did you get new furniture, change your home’s layout or get a major electronic appliance?
+If established child nodes in your mesh WiFi become disconnected, consider what changes have occurred in your home or within your mesh WiFi.
+Did you relocate your modem, parent node, or any child nodes?
+Did you get new furniture, change your home’s layout, or get a major electronic appliance?
 All of these can affect how your nodes communicate.

-A good way to tell how well the nodes in your mesh WiFi are talking to each other is a measurement called RSSI (Received Signal Strength Indicator).
+A good way to tell how well the nodes in your mesh WiFi are talking to each other is a measurement called Received Signal Strength Indicator (RSSI).
 RSSI is recorded in dBm or decibels per milliwatt.
-The RSSI scale begins at 0 dBm (excellent signal) and is expressed in negative numbers from there, with -70 dBm and below being a poor signal.
+The RSSI scale begins at 0 dBm (excellent signal) and is expressed in negative numbers from there, with values below -70 dBm indicating a poor signal.
 Your parent node will not have an RSSI because it is wired to your modem.

 To check a node’s RSSI, follow the steps below:

-1. In the Linksys app, tap the menu icon and then choose Network Administration.
+1. Log in to the Linksys app, tap the menu icon, and tap Network Administration.

 Things to consider: